Learn How to Bathe a Cat: Complete Tutorial

 Keep Yourself Calm

-First, you need to keep yourself calm.
+First, it's important to stay calm.
 Stress can be very contagious and animals can immediately sense that you are stressed hence the reason why they are also stressed.

 Make sure that you practice deep breathing and calm yourself before you bathe your cat.
 You can even put some relaxing music on as you prepare the things that you need so you can stay calm.